 - Cancellation Policy

-The Clinical Epidemiology Fundamentals short course was previously known as Introduction to Clinical Epidemiology and is a stand-alone course that differs from the other short courses offered by the Sydney School of Public Health.
+The Clinical Epidemiology Fundamentals (CEPI0000) professional development course was previously known as Introduction to Clinical Epidemiology and is a stand-alone course that differs from the other professional development/short courses offered by the Sydney School of Public Health.

 It DOES NOT provide credit towards future enrolment in Masters, Graduate Diploma or Graduate Certificate (Clinical Epidemiology) degrees.